-- The role of the relevant foreign law: Only brief consideration was given to the protection that New York law (or the JAMS rules) would provide consumers or whether that protection was equivalent to the CRA.
+- the role of the relevant foreign law only brief consideration was given to the protection that New York law (or the JAMS rules) would provide consumers or whether that protection was equivalent to the CRA.
 To the extent that protection was equivalent, that may be an argument against the English courts having to consider the fairness of arbitration agreements.
 That may have been a difficult question in this case.
-Mandatory arbitration agreements in consumer contracts are banned under New York law30 but it is permitted under US federal law.31 Would Birss LJ have reached a different conclusion if the applicable law was that of an EU Member State that had similar legislation to the CRA? - Burden on parties: Birss LJ accepted the Judge's finding that there was no actual burden on Mr Soleymani and no imbalance between the parties but said this did not displace the "powerful factor" of vindicating consumer rights.
-It is arguable that there are good reasons for giving those factors more weight, such as avoiding conflicting decisions and reducing the burden on the English court's time and resources. - Public decision: The argument in favour of consumer cases being heard in public is that it raises public awareness of rights, claims and issues with goods and services in the market.
+Mandatory arbitration agreements in consumer contracts are banned under New York law(29) but are permitted under US federal law.(30) Would Birss have reached a different conclusion if the applicable law was that of an EU member state that had similar legislation to the CRA?; - burden on parties Birss accepted the judge's finding that there was no actual burden on Soleymani and no imbalance between the parties but said this did not displace the "powerful factor" of vindicating consumer rights.
+It is arguable that there are good reasons for giving those factors more weight, such as avoiding conflicting decisions and reducing the burden on the English court's time and resources; - public decision the argument in favour of consumer cases being heard in public is that it raises public awareness of rights, claims and issues with goods and services in the market.
 However, there are other groups that would benefit equally from public decisions and precedents but that is not a freestanding ground on which a court can determine the jurisdiction of an arbitral tribunal.
 This also ignores the potential benefits of arbitration to consumers (even if private) and the fact that arbitration does not have to be private at all.
-One issue that may arise at trial is whether an arbitration agreement can be fair under the CRA if it is not held in private (following the example of reforms made by the International Centre for Settlement of Investment Disputes (ICSID) in respect of investment treaty arbitration). - The role of foreign arbitrators and courts: Birss LJ's view that English courts are better placed than arbitrators to determine the issues was not supported by any detailed reasoning and was contrary to the view expressed by the Judge that the US arbitrator and New York courts would be well equipped to handle such disputes, in the same way that English courts and arbitrators frequently decide questions of foreign law.32 Again, would the outcome have been different if the T&Cs provided for arbitration in Paris or Madrid?
+One issue that may arise at trial is whether an arbitration agreement can be fair under the CRA if it is not held in private (following the example of reforms made by the International Centre for Settlement of Investment Disputes in respect of investment treaty arbitration; and - the role of foreign arbitrators and courts Birss's view that the English courts are better placed than arbitrators to determine the issues was not supported by any detailed reasoning and was contrary to the view expressed by the judge that the US arbitrator and New York courts would be well equipped to handle such disputes, in the same way that English courts and arbitrators frequently decide questions of foreign law.(31) Again, would the outcome have been different if the T&Cs provided for arbitration in Paris or Madrid?
 As consumer arbitration is not banned outright in England, but is subject to a general test of fairness, there are good practical and principled reasons for that to be assessed by an arbitrator.